 Faq's

-Some insurance providers in Canada offer critical illness riders that can be added to a life insurance policy for an additional cost.
-This allows you to have both types of coverage under one policy, simplifying your insurance needs.
+Certain insurance companies in Canada have critical illness riders that can be attached to a Life Insurance Policy for an additional fee.
+You can have both of these types of coverage in one policy, making your insurance needs easier.

-It is possible to obtain life insurance or Critical Illness Insurance in Canada if you have pre-existing health conditions, but the availability and terms of coverage may vary among insurance providers.
-It’s essential to disclose all relevant information when applying for insurance, and some policies may come with higher premiums or exclusions related to pre-existing conditions.
+Yes, it’s possible to get approved for life or Critical Illness Insurance in Canada with a pre-existing health condition, but acceptance and terms of coverage may differ from provider to provider.
+It’s critical to disclose everything when applying for insurance, and some policies may have increased premiums or exclusions for pre-existing conditions.

-Always make sure to read and understand the policy terms, conditions, and exclusions before purchasing any insurance product in Canada.
+As always, you should read and understand the terms, conditions and exclusions of your policy before buying any insurance product in Canada.

 The above information is only meant to be informative.
 It comes from Canadian LIC’s own opinions, which can change at any time.
 This material is not meant to be financial or legal advice, and it should not be interpreted as such.
 If someone decides to act on the information on this page, Canadian LIC is not responsible for what happens.
 Every attempt is made to provide accurate and up-to-date information on Canadian LIC.
 Some of the terms, conditions, limitations, exclusions, termination, and other parts of the policies mentioned above may not be included, which may be important to the policy choice.
 For full details, please refer to the actual policy documents.
 If there is any disagreement, the language in the actual policy documents will be used.
 All rights reserved.